sfxgizuka/event-ticket-booking/README.md

 ## Logging
 The application uses a logging system that outputs to logs/combined.log.
 This helps in monitoring the application's behavior and troubleshooting issues.

+Note: The env was pushed to allow interviewer to run the app locally